 Which schools in the U.S. are leading the way in solar energy?

 If you are a stakeholder for a school considering solar, you are certainly not alone.
 Thousands of schools have already installed solar on-site or on-campus in some form, including big names like Yale, Princeton, Northwestern, University of San Diego and University of Arizona.
-In addition to colleges and universities, 5,489 K-12 schools have installed solar in the U.S. to date, reaching several million students, according to the Solar Foundation’s report.
+In addition to colleges and universities, 5,489 K-12 schools have installed solar in the U.S. to date, reaching several million students, according to the Solar Foundation’s most recent solar schools report.

 Even though many schools have already made the switch to solar, there is real evidence that thousands more would see huge improvements from sourcing their power from the sun.
 The Solar Foundation’s report on solar powered schools revealed that, of the 125,000 K-12 schools in the U.S., some 72,000 of them would likely see economic benefits from installing a solar system.
 Furthermore, the report determined that 450 school districts could each individually reap $1 million in energy savings over a 30-year period if they switched to solar energy.